jbatcheller32/portfolio/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+# Page links

+Here is the link to the live application:

+Here is the link to my Github:

+# Screen shots of appplication